-Depreciation is provided on plant and equipment and leasehold improvements.
 Depreciation is calculated on a straight line basis so as to write off the net cost of each asset over its expected useful life to its estimated residual value.
 The estimated useful lives, residual values and depreciation method are reviewed at the end of each annual reporting period taking into consideration physical, economic and environmental factors, which includes, but is not limited to, asset condition, expected use, wear-and-tear, technology changes, and climate-related risks.
 The effect of any changes are recognised on a prospective basis.